 2024 Wirt Street is a 2,900 square foot house built in 1900.
 Representing the high Queen Anne style, it has scalloped siding on three stories.
-Although its in very poor condition today, its historical pedigree is still plainly obvious.
+Although its historical provenance was plainly obvious, this house was demolished in 2017.

 There is no Wirt Street Historic District – yet.
 Its just a good idea I had after scanning these magnificent homes.
 Following are some other interesting imaginings you could ponder…